MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Where-Object.md

 ### -NotLike

-Specifies the Not-Like operator, which gets objects when the property value does not match a value that includes wildcard characters.
+Indicates that this cmdlet gets objects if the property value does not match a value that includes wildcard characters.

 For example: `Get-Process | where ProcessName -NotLike "*host"`

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter